 The Future of Work is primarily a vision of resilience and wellbeing.

 No talent will join or stay in an organization which doesn’t value those through an integrated approach.

-• Organisational Coaching – work with individual, teams and organisations to create greater clarity of purpose, achieve desired outcomes and build resilience and adaptability to change.
+• Organisational Coaching – Create greater alignment and clarity of purpose, achieve desired outcomes and build resilience and adaptability to change, Wholeness Organisation system coaching.

 Wholeness in organisation has been highlighted in ‘Reinventing Organisation’ Eric Laloux’s best seller, Otto Scharmer Theory U and Dr. Robert Kegan ‘An Everyone Culture’.

 “Wisdom traditions from around the world speak to this from a deeper level: at heart, we are all profoundly interconnected and part of a whole, but it’s a truth we have forgotten.
 We are born into separation and raised to feel divided from our deeper nature, as well as from the people and life around us.
 Our deepest calling in life, these traditions tell us, is to reclaim wholeness, within ourselves and in our connection with the outside world.”
 Eric Laloux in Reinventing Organisations

 “The idea that everything we do is part of the pursuit of happiness seems to me a really dangerous idea and has led to a contemporary disease in Western society, which is fear of sadness,” Mackay writes in The Good Life.